 See Chapter 5, "Activation of the product and customization of the configuration data sets," on page 17 for overview information.

 a.
 If you want to run zSecure from data sets other than the data set where you installed it, distribute the zSecure data sets.
-See "Distribution of zSecure data sets to additional z (OS images" on page b.
-Enable the license.

 See "Distribution of zSecure data sets to additional z/OS images" on page 17.